 In accordance with federal law, the board of education prohibits the use, possession, concealment, or distribution of drugs by students on school grounds, in school or school-approved vehicles, or at any school-related event.
-Drugs include any alcoholic beverage, cigarettes or tobacco substances, anabolic steroid, dangerous controlled substance as defined by State statute or substance that could be considered a "look-a-like" controlled substance.
+The school has a "Drug-Free" zone that extends 1000 feet beyond the school boundaries as well as to any school activity and transportation.
+Drugs include any alcoholic beverage, cigarettes or tobacco substances, an anabolic steroid, dangerous controlled substance as defined by State statute, or substance that could be considered a "look-a-like" controlled substance.
 Compliance with this policy is mandatory for all students.
 Any student who violates this policy will be subject to disciplinary action, in accordance with due process, and school policy up to and including expulsion from school.

 The district will also notify law enforcement officials.